 Human Resources for the Pharmaceutical Sector

-The World Health Report 2006, Working together for health, estimates that 57 countries worldwide are experiencing a crisis in human resources for health, though the particular importance of an adequate pharmaceutical workforce is often overlooked.
+There are critical shortages in human resources for health around the world.
+As policymakers grapple with the crisis, they often overlook the particular importance of an adequate pharmaceutical workforce.
 The development, production, distribution and appropriate utilization of medicines, as well as the supportive functions of regulation, operational research, and training, all require the involvement of competent pharmaceutical professionals.
-And the successful execution of these activities is essential to a strong health system.
-The dire shortage of pharmaceutical personnel, therefore, has deep implications for population health.
+The successful execution of these activities is essential to a strong health system and, therefore, population health.

 - Assessment of the pharmaceutical human resources in Tanzania and the strategic framework

 - Assessment of human resources for pharmaceutical services in Ghana